1. Introduction Head back to the Billing Better homepage

 3. Use of your personal data

-3.1 We will use your personal data to provide you with the Just One Bill service.
+3.1 We will use your personal data to provide you with the Billing Better service.
 This means that (a) we may share your personal data with credit checking agencies at any time and in our sole discretion; (b) we will share your personal data with the utility service companies that supply utilities to your address and with the other individuals who live at your address; and (c) we may transfer your personal data at any time to a debt collection agency if you or any of your housemates owes us any amounts due and outstanding.
-We will also contact you to provide the Just One Bill services through a WhatsApp group that we set up between you and all your housemates.
+We will also contact you to provide the Billing Better services through a WhatsApp group that we set up between you and all your housemates.

 4. Information about your device

 4.1 When you use our website, we may automatically collect and store anonymous information about your device and your activities on the website.
 This information could include (a) your computer or other device’s unique ID number; (b) your mobile device’s geographic location; (c) technical information about your device such as type of device, web browser or operating system; (d) your preferences and settings such as time zone and language; and (e) how long you used the website and which services and features you used.
 We will use this information to improve our service.